772/waypoint_based_destructible_terrain/README.md

 A techdemo showing an AI friendly destructible terrain for side-scrolling games.
 It works by using a waypoint net that is both used for AI players and rendering the landscape.

 For destructible 2D landscapes, you would normally use a approach with a huge grid of single pixels (bitmap) or a polygon-based approach.
 Both approaches can be advanced using techniques like marching squares or quadtrees.
 However, both approaches have their difficulties with AI players.

+## Warning

+This is in a _very_ early development stage.
+Nothing of the concept is implemented, yet.